NZ Foreign Minister urges North Korea to stop threats

 He says threats likes this seem to happen every other week and most news media in South Korea are not covering them.

-Next story in National: Enormous craters found off NZ coast
+Next story in New Zealand: Enormous craters found off NZ coast

 Copyright © 2013, Radio New Zealand